add2cal/docs/src/integration/hubspot.md

 ::: warning Preview in the editor
 When using the rich text input instead of the video element, you would only see the Add to Calendar Element rendered in the preview or at the live site, but not in the editor itself!

+When using the video element, you might see the button or form duplicated.
+This also only happens within the editor!
 :::